Riding in Moab

 Grand County Search and Rescue is the busiest search and rescue team in the state of Utah.
 Most evacuations are lengthy, difficult, and very costly.
 Do your research before recreating and know your limitations to decrease the potential need for a rescue.
 We understand that accidents are just that, accidents.
 If it is an emergent or life threatening situation definitely call 911, if it is non-emergent do your best to self rescue.

-The Whole Enchilada has 4 bail out locations along it, riders should familiarize themselves with these exits, in the event one is needed.
+The Whole Enchilada has 4 exit locations along it, riders should familiarize themselves with these exits, in the event one is needed.
 The top of the Porcupine 4×4 road is the last bailout before riders begin accessing remote areas.
 The average porcupine rescue is 8 hours.
 Riders now have the option of an alternative finish to the Whole Enchilada before committing to Porcupine.
-Sand Flats Road is the road used to bail out on the Whole Enchilada.
+Sand Flats Road is the road used to exit the Whole Enchilada.
 It is a downhill trending gravel road, if you are able to ride your bike or even coast, it may take time, but you can get out pretty easily.
 If you are unable to ride due to injury or mechanical issues, stay where you are and send a member of your party to get a vehicle to retrieve you.
 We do not offer bail out pickups.

 You should take the Raptor Route if…

-• You are having technical issues with your bike.
+- You are having technical issues with your bike.

-• You are feeling tired from what you have already ridden.
+- You are feeling tired from what you have already ridden.

-• You are out, or nearly out of water.
+- You are out, or nearly out of water.

-• You are struggling with the heat.
+- You are struggling with the heat.

 Grand County Search and Rescue recommends taking a cell phone – “Even though cell service is a hit-and-miss proposition in this area, cell phones have helped GCSAR save numerous lives.
 Make sure your battery is fully charged and leave the phone off unless absolutely necessary.
 If you call 911, we should automatically get coordinates for your location if you stay on the phone for about a minute.
 Sometimes, texting can work in areas where voice service does not.
 If you are unable to connect via 911, try texting a friend to call 911.
 Cell phones usually work if you are up on a mesa, but do not work well down in the canyons.”